presidential-innovation-fellows/pif-website/apply/track-ai-data-and-analytics.md

 You can find more information about this in the [compensation and benefits section on our site](https://join.tts.gsa.gov/compensation-and-benefits/).

 **Who May Apply:**
-All United States citizens who are not currently Federal employees or GSA contractors are eligible to apply.
+All United States citizens and nationals (residents of American Samoa and Swains Islands) are eligible to apply.

 **Job announcement number:**
 {{ page.job_announcement_number }}